Seetharaman2020/PB/README.md

 We're delighted to have you join our coding challenge, where we're seeking your expertise in modifying an existing Vue project and integrating Apex Charts for data visualization.
 Vue.js, a progressive JavaScript framework, combined with Apex Charts, a charting library, provides an excellent platform for creating dynamic and interactive charts.

+## Estimated duration

+This task is estimated at taking 2 - 3 hours

 ## Challenge Overview:

 Your objective is to enhance our Vue project by seamlessly integrating Apex Charts to present insightful visualizations based on provided datasets.
 Utilizing a set of data points representing various metrics, your task is to incorporate these charts into our Vue application.